ajoshantony/DjangoDataViz/README.md

 - Found usable Data Set
 - Used tutorial and prior knowledge to create reading/writing python program
 - May use Eve to connect the python output and front end
+- Attempting to use live data instead of static .txt file

 --------------------